ScottyThePilot/hoi4_province_editor/README.md

 - `Escape` to cancel a lasso
 - `Enter` to complete a lasso

+Adjacencies may be created by dragging from one province to another with `Left-click`.
+Note that HOI4 requires `sea` and `land` adjacencies to have a "through province" which you will have to specify manually.

 ## Features
 - Map viewing, editing, manupulation, importing and exporting
 - Flood-fill and polygonal lasso tools